 Handlebars, Shifters, and Brakes

 Flat handlebars are one of the main characteristics of mountain bikes.
-They allow easier handling but offer fewer hand positions.
+They allow easier handling but offer fewer hand positions than drop bars.

 Shifters and brakes are mounted on handlebars but are not integrated into a single unit as on road or gravel bikes.

-But both are easily accessible, so you don’t have to worry about not braking or shifting on time.
+But both are easily accessible, so you don’t have to worry about not being able to brake or shift in time.

 Mountain bikes usually have disc brakes, but entry-level models have rim brakes.
 The disc brakes are more effective in rougher conditions like mud, dirt, rain, etc. Read my comparison of disc vs. rim brakes for more details.